nicholascowan/microsoft-translator-java-api/README.md

 Build JAR
 =====
-There is a ready jar file you can just download (https://github.com/firemaples/microsoft-translator-java-api/blob/master/microsoft-translator-java-api-0.8.0.jar) , or you can build it by yourself:
+There is a ready jar file you can just download (https://github.com/firemaples/microsoft-translator-java-api/blob/master/microsoft-translator-java-api-0.8.0-with-dependencies.jar) , or you can build it by yourself:

 Download this project and run the command in the lib folder

->    gradle jar
+>    gradle fatJar

 After the command running finished, yur will found the output jar file in the path:

->    lib/build/libs/lib.jar
+>    lib/build/libs/lib-with-dependencies.jar

 License
 =======